ONTARIO ELECTRICITY SUPPORT PROGRAM

 Customers who move, or whose circumstances change, must re-apply.

-This is a rate relief program funded by all ratepayers for low-income ratepayers.
-For many low-income Ontarians, paying their electricity bill can be a challenge.
+For many lower-income Ontarians, paying their electricity bill can be a challenge.
 Electricity represents a significantly greater share of their monthly expenses.
 For households with an annual income of $20,000 a typical electricity bill could be 10 per cent or more of their income.

 |How is this program different from the Low Income Energy Assistance Program (LEAP)?||